priyajain2802/Grid-View-Gallery/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Slider plugin is allow users to view larger versions of images, simple slide shows and responsive grid gallery layout.
+Grid View Gallery plugin is allow users to view larger versions of images, simple slide shows and responsive grid gallery layout.

 == Description ==
-Custom Slider is based on bootstrap framework.
+Grid View Slider is based on bootstrap framework.
 Allow to add and create unlimited images galleries on your sites.
-Lightbox is provide fade animation, light box image preview and two gallery layout with various fonts.
+Lightbox is provide multiple hover animations, light box image preview and two gallery layout with various fonts.
 It's also provide isotope effect to adjust your image size according to screen resolution.

+This plugin focused on ease of integration, ease of use, and extensibility.
+It is deliberately powerful yet unbelievably simple gallery.

+Users can customize galleries easiy it would just required to use custom post type meta fields.

-Using **[CS id=xx]** shortcode, you can publish custom slider image photo gallery into any Page or Post on your WordPress sites.
+Using **[CS id=xx]** shortcode, you can publish grid view photo gallery into any Page or Post on your WordPress sites.

 **Features**